Concepts

 - USD/JPY weekly move.
 JPY funding-pair unwinds are a recurring stress amplifier (Aug 2024, Dec 2018, Jan 2016).
 A >3% week is a Tier-1 signal.

-- Dealer zero-gamma (SPY + SPX combined).
+- Dealer zero-gamma (SPX canonical, SPY corroboration).
 Whether the dealer book stabilises or amplifies day-over-day moves.
 See the Gamma section.

 - S&P 500 breadth.
 Whether the index's strength is broad or carried by a handful of mega-caps.
 See the Breadth section.

-Each row carries raw measurements plus a notes field embedding the spec's threshold bands verbatim — green / yellow / red derivation is intentionally left to the consumer because every trader has a different risk tolerance.
-Each row also carries a streak field counting consecutive sessions in the current band; a Day-1 stress event reads differently from a Day-5 one.
+Each row carries raw measurements, status/as-of metadata, green / yellow / red banding, and a streak field counting consecutive sessions in the current band; a Day-1 stress event reads differently from a Day-5 one.
+The lifecycle layer keeps weak or unconfirmed red evidence visible while preventing a single noisy proxy from dominating the broad-market trigger.

 Two failure modes worth flagging on the wire: